Cheap train tickets from Flagstaff to Oakland

 Which train should you take from Flagstaff to Oakland?

 Amtrak is the one and only train line which connects Flagstaff to Oakland.
-However, there are 4 trains per day to choose from.
+The schedule is relatively limited as the train only runs twice a day.

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.